The latest rib experiment, cooking ribs low and slow in a temperature-controlled water bath for 48 hours.

 Season the ribs with your favorite dry rub - I like the 2 Gringo's Chupacabra Dry Rub - Also like adding a little bit of soy sauce as well.

-Set the sous vide machine temperature to 140 degrees to begin
+Set the sous vide machine temperature to 140 degrees to begin.
+Then press the "ON" button.
+The water will begin to circulate and the temperature will increase.

 Removing The Air From The Ziploc Bag

-The Ziploc bag has the ribs located at the bottom of the bag.
-Holding the bag, lower it into the water making sure to keep the opening at the top away from the water.
+The Ziploc bag, while holding the bag upright, lower it into the water making sure to keep the opening away from the water.
 As the bag submerges the air is pushed out.
-Once the air is out, seal the bag.
+Once the air is out, close/seal the bag.

 You can watch the process here: Short video - Click To Watch

-Secure the bags to the opposite side from the sous vide machine.
-This ensure the bag will not come in contact with the sous vide machine motor/heating element.
-The bags could break open, filling with water.
+With a clip, secure the bags to the opposite side away from the sous vide machine.
+This ensures the bag will not come in contact with the sous vide machine motor/heating element.
+It is possible the bag could break open, filling with water.

 Did You Make This Recipe?
 Click Here To Leave A Review